|

-Jeep gas mileage figures have always been below the norms when compared with other types of vehicles.
-For example most people do not understand why something as small as the Jeep Wrangler can get such lousy gas mileage (roughly 13 to 18 mpg depending upon how and where it is driven).
+Jeep gas mileage figures have always been below the norms when compared with many other types of vehicles.
+For example most people do not understand why something as small as the Jeep Wrangler can get such lousy mileage (roughly 13 to 18 mpg depending upon how and where it is driven).

-It is a known fact that, all things being equal (i.e. driving style) the two most significant factors affecting your Jeep gas mileage are aerodynamics (amount of wind resistance while moving forward) and overall weight of the vehicle.
+It is a known fact that, all things being equal (i.e. driving style) the two most significant factors affecting your rig's gas mileage are aerodynamics (amount of wind resistance while moving forward) and overall weight of the vehicle.

 Most Jeeps, aside from the Grand Cherokee, Compass and Patriot are NOT very aerodynamically designed for cutting through the air at highway speeds...thus reducing gas mileage due to the boxy or squared shape, which works more like a wall than a wedge while moving through air.